Zhuagenborn/Plants-vs.-Zombies-Online-Battle/docs/Key Data and Functions.md

    *
    * @param level_env The level environment.
    * @param pos_x     The X coordinate of the target location.
-   * @param pos_y     The Y coordinate of the target location, stored in `EAX`.
+   * @param pos_y     The Y coordinate of the target location, stored in @p EAX.
    * @param plant_id  A plant ID.
-   * @return 0 if the plant can be planted, otherwise the error code, stored in `EAX`.
+   * @return 0 if the plant can be planted, otherwise the error code, stored in @p EAX.
    *
    * @par Binary Address
    * 0x0040E020